JClingo/data-science-methods-final/README.md

+---
+output:
+  html_document: default
+  pdf_document: default
+---
-# An exploration of cross-cultural research on bias against athiests
+# An exploration of cross-cultural research on bias against athiests #

-## Background
+## Background ##

 Researchers ran a wide (n=*3256*) study across *13* diverse countries in order to examine bias for and against atheists on moral grounds.
 The findings were, broadly, that in all but the most secular societies, believers and nonbelievers alike were more likely to commit the "conjunction fallacy" when performing a straightforward logic task that involved amoral nonbelievers (as opposed to moral believers and the other possible permutations).